 Our engagement with the Upper Lawrenceville community, also known as the 10th Ward, continued to center on access to fresh food and the power of the neighborhood food economy with the 10th Ward Fresh campaign.
 We designed a pamphlet/poster and campaign to promote the neighborhood’s existing fresh food businesses, gardens, cooperatives and other destinations as well as to inspire food entrepreneurs, urban farmers, gardeners and volunteers to launch new ventures, highlighting the network of local resources at their disposal.
 This is attracting investment from private and public entities who recognize the neighborhood’s potential as a growing fresh food economic center.

 As you may have heard, we have been helping the Millvale Community Development Corporation (MCDC) and Borough of Millvale reimagine itself and transform from a food desert to a foodie hub known for hyper-local production.
-A once abandoned building that’s now owned by MCDC will house Tazza D’Oro espresso bar and cafe as well as Launch Millvale, a program which provides start-up incubation services for food entrepreneurs.
+A once abandoned building that’s now owned by MCDC will house a cafe as well as offices upstairs for entrepreneurs.
 Additionally, MCDC’s Gardens of Millvale has been working hard at turning Millvale into a leader in urban farming, with hopes of providing food for up to 95% of the food needs of Millvale’s restaurant cluster.
 Millvale is demonstrating how the community’s voice and action can provide solutions to the problem of food deserts.

 In Larimer, where we worked with the community to plan Pittsburgh’s first Ecodistrict, years of dedication by residents is now reinforced by substantial investment in new, green infrastructure and real estate development.
 Building partnerships among grassroots initiatives, developers and public agencies is producing exciting results.
 Urban agriculture has a long history in Larimer, from carp ponds to backyard gardens that fed families.
 The community has come together to write the next chapter for growth.
 Our more recent involvement with Living Waters of Larimer (LWOL) addressed food-related goals by assessing the community’s urban agriculture progress and potential for expansion and connection to new rainwater infrastructure.
 Apples On The Avenue, the LWOL Urban Ag Report, is intended to help advance Larimer’s ongoing efforts to create a community-focused model for urban agriculture.